 Big corporations, rising rents and their effects on small businesses-

-as mostly a group of twenty-somethings who still have a lot to learn about life, they are almost clueless to the bigger picture outside their small world until they lose it.
+as mostly a group of twenty-somethings who still have a lot to learn about life and love, they are almost clueless to the bigger picture outside their small world until they lose it.
 Thankfully, with the friendships built and lessons learned during this period in their lives, we are left hopeful for each of their futures both romantically and professionally.

 Movies in similar vein as ScareActor

 Adventureland (2009) written & directed by Greg Mottola U.S. Budget: $9.9mm Gross $17mm Miramax

 Waiting (2005) written & directed by Rob McKittrick U.S. Budget $3mm Gross $16mm Eden Rock Media/Lions Gate

 Dazed and Confused (1993) written & directed by Richard Linklater Budget $6.9 mm, U.S. gross $8mm Gramercy Pictures

 Lady Bird (2017) written and directed by Greta Gerwig Budget $10mm, U.S. Gross $32mm Scott Rudin Productions